eclipse-arrowhead/core-java-spring/README.md

 GET /datamanager/echo
 ```

-Returns a "Got it" message with the purpose of testing the service availability.
+Returns a "Got it!" message with the purpose of testing the system availability.

 <a name="datamanager_histendpoints_getsys" />